celestiaorg/popsigner/doc/implementation/IMPL_08B_AUTH_OAUTH.md

 ## 1. Overview

-Implement OAuth 2.0 authentication with GitHub, Google, and Discord.
+Implement OAuth 2.0 authentication with GitHub and Google.
+BanhBaoRing uses **OAuth-only** authentication - this is the primary login method for all users.

 ---